One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 It’s also a thoroughfare and a place from where to view the full glory of Antalya’s coastal scenery.

 It’s our first port of call each time we visit.
 Well, okay, maybe our second one.
-Sometimes the draw of a cold beer wins.
+Sometimes the draw of a cold beer wins after a bus journey and a hotel check-in.

 Once you’ve had your fill, you can head out of the park at Işıklar and follow the ancient city walls, passing Hadrian’s Gate, back towards the harbour.